Jeff Dewsnup

-Jeffrey Dewsnup (born May 21, 2004) is an American former professional soccer player who played as a goalkeeper for Major League Soccer club Real Salt Lake.
+Jeffrey "Jeff" Dewsnup (born May 21, 2004) is an American musician, songwriter, and producer.
+Dewsnup is also a professional soccer player who played as a goalkeeper for Major League Soccer club Real Salt Lake.

-Club career
+Early life and soccer career

-Born and raised in Herriman, Utah, Dewsnup began playing soccer for a club side in his hometown before joining La Roca FC, a Utah youth club.
+Jeffrey was born and raised in Herriman, Utah, starting playing soccer for a club side in his hometown before joining La Roca FC, a Utah youth club.

+Real Salt Lake

 In 2018, Dewsnup joined the youth setup at Major League Soccer club Real Salt Lake.
 He spent the majority of his time in the academy playing with the under-16/17s.
 On July 11, 2020, Dewsnup was called-in to Real Monarchs, the reserve affiliate for Real Salt Lake, for their match against San Diego Loyal but did not come off the bench.

-Real Salt Lake

 On January 12, 2021, Dewsnup signed a professional homegrown player contract with Real Salt Lake, becoming the club's youngest player in their history.
 He was also the club's 24th signing from their academy.

 Dewsnup made his senior debut for Real Monarchs, the reserve affiliate for Real Salt Lake, on May 8, 2021, against San Antonio FC.
 He started and played the entire match as Real Monarchs drew 2–2.

 Following the 2022 Major League Soccer season, Dewsnup chose to retire from professional soccer at age 18, in order to pursue music and focus on personal mental health.

+In June 2026, Dewsnup alleged harassment from four Real Salt Lake teammates, Aaron Herrera, David Ochoa, Tate Schmitt, and Justen Glad, in a lawsuit seeking $100 million in damages.